Biosensors and Nanotheranostics

 5. Limitations

-This systematic review and meta-analysis has several limitations.
+This systematic review has several limitations.
 First, heterogeneity in electrode fabrication, modification techniques, and instrumental parameters across studies may have influenced the pooled outcomes.
 Second, while most studies focused on laboratory-controlled conditions, there is limited evidence from real environmental or complex biological matrices, which may affect analytical performance.
 Third, publication bias, though minimal, cannot be entirely excluded, particularly for smaller studies reporting highly positive results.
 Finally, variations in reporting analytical parameters, such as preconcentration steps or scan settings, may have affected direct comparability.

 6. Conclusion